analizo/analizo/INSTALL.md

 sudo make install
 ```

-See the HACKING file for instructions on how to install Analizo dependencies.
+See the HACKING.md file for instructions on how to install Analizo dependencies.
-You neeed to install the dependencies before installing Analizo.
+You neeed to install the dependencies before installing Analizo from sources.